ahmadsidikrofi/ahmadsidikrofi/README.md

 <h1>Get to know Rofi👋</h1>

 <p>I am a software engineer dedicated on bringing value to communities around me.
-Aside from software engineering, I have a burning passion for teaching and creating content to share my knowledge to anyone willing to learn.
-Check out my projects down below, and kindly leave a star (or "like") if you found anything I've made useful.
+Aside from software engineering, I have a burning passion for teaching to share my knowledge to anyone willing to learn.
+Check out my projects down below, and kindly leave a star (or "like 👍") if you found anything I've made useful.
 Feel free to connect with me through my socials listed up above.
 Looking forward to connecting with you! ❤️</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ahmadsidikrofi&label=Profile%20views&color=0e75b6&style=flat" alt="ahmadsidikrofi" /> </p>